Our Services

 If you have sinus polyps, avoiding NSAIDs when you have sinus polyps rules isn't optional—it's a crucial part of your care plan.
 Work closely with your ENT specialist and primary care doctor to develop a medication strategy that keeps you safe and comfortable.

 Remember, any new or severe symptoms should prompt medical evaluation.
-If you're experiencing troubling symptoms and need guidance on whether to see a doctor right away, you can use a Medically approved LLM Symptom Checker Chat Bot for personalized insights based on your specific situation.
+If you're experiencing troubling symptoms and aren't sure whether you need to see a doctor right away, take Ubie's free symptom checker test for personalized insights based on your specific situation.

 Above all, speak to a doctor about anything life-threatening or serious.
 Your health and well-being depend on it.